miegir/Miegir.Extensions.Http/README.md

 When `BaseAddress` is applied from `IConfiguration` instance, the following rules are checked:
 - The address should be absolute.
 Relative `Uri` cannot be assigned to `HttpClient.BaseAddress` anyway.
 - `AbsolutePath` of the address should end with `'/'`.
-This ensures that confiured address will be used exactly as specified when making requests.
+This ensures that configured address will be used exactly as specified when making requests.
 For example, if the base address would be specified as `"https://domain/root/path"` (not ending with `'/'`) then when performing `httpClient.GetAsync("address")` the request will be made to `"https://domain/root/address"` and not to `"https://domain/root/path/address"` as one might expect.
 We therefore prohibit paths not ending with `'/'`.
 This rule is not enforced when `HttpClient` is configured in code.

 ## DefaultRequestHeaders